Lumu Discover

 Once you click the banner, you will be taken to the Lumu Discover summary.

-If your company has more than one domain (e.g. Third party domains) registered, you can easily switch between them using the drop-down menu on the top right section of the module.
+Once you are in the Organization Summary section, you can easily switch between the domains of your company using the drop-down menu on the top right section of the module.

 Here, you will find a summary of the external exposure of your organization.
 Now, let's take a look at the different sections of the Summary and the data they provide.